If your school does not currently have a name, there are several options open to you.

 An acronym may appear to be a way to get a long school name into a small space, but it seldom really looks very good.
 Unfortunately, in the fancy gothic type style, they are often unreadable, especially without periods between them.
-Here are a few examples of school names using acronyms.
+See the image below for a visual example of school names using acronyms.
 If you like this look, there is nothing wrong with using an acronym, but we want you to be aware of the legibility issue.

 2. You may use the words "Diploma of Graduation" or "Certificate of Graduation"